 The doctors wrote down all the details, including what her siblings were playing with and what her mother cooked for dinner as she described them.
 When they family came to visit her, the doctors asked about the details without telling them what their daughter had described.
 They confirmed all of it!

 These examples are extremely well-documented, and they are only a sampling of a body of well-documented NDEs.
 The University of Virginia has the only peer-reviewed near-death journal in the world.
 Most of the reviewers are MD’s or psychologists.
 Some, like Gary Habermas, are not in the medical or scientific fields.

 One thing is clear, though, stories like the examples described above can’t be explained by the involvement of the central nervous system.
 Details that people can describe from a perspective outside their own bodies, often from outside the room where the patient’s body was, and sometimes even miles away, are not explainable by known science.

 Gary Habermas often is asked to review the stories that take a religious turn.
 He notes that some of the stories are strange and don’t follow a Christian worldview.

 One famous atheist, AJ Ayer, had a couple of NDEs.
 The first one occurred after his heart stopped.
 He described the experience in What I Saw When I was Dead.
 He described standing before a “painful” red light.
-Rather than call the light God, he described the light as “responsible for the government of the universe”, and it made him feel very uncomfortable.
+Rather than call the light God, he described the light as “responsible for the government of the universe”, and he said it made him feel very uncomfortable.